romildo/straightline-java/README.md

 ## Pretty printing the AST

-Make `absyn.AST` implement the interface `javaslang.render.ToTree<String>` from the `javalang-render` library.
+Make `absyn.AST` implement the interface `vavr.render.ToTree<String>` from the `javalang-render` library.
 This will allow converting the AST to general trees of `String` that can be easily drawn in different ways.

 1. Add the `implements` clause to the class declaration of `absyn.AST`.
 2. Implement the method `toTree` in each concrete subclass of `absyn.AST`.
-It has no arguments and returns a `javaslang.collection.Tree.Node<String>` corresponding to the AST.
+It has no arguments and returns a `vavr.collection.Tree.Node<String>` corresponding to the AST.
 3. Test with the AST written previously, drawing it in the terminal.

 ## Calculating the maximum number of arguments in print statements